What is an Insurance Grace Period?

 Jeff and Julie purchased a policy for their new home, this was their first home insurance so they were not really familiar with how the insurance grace period worked.
 Jeff though Julie was going to pay the policy and Julie thought Jeff would take care of it, next thing you know the grace period was over and the policy had not been paid.
 The insurance company sent them a letter and tried to call them, but because they were in the middle of moving into their new home, they missed the calls and didn't see the mail.
 The second night in their new home, a pipe burst causing water damage on the first floor.
 They called the insurance company only to find out that the grace period had ended two days earlier and they had no coverage.
 Luckily it was not a "big damage", but it cost them over $5,000.
 Then the insurance company advised them that they would not insure the home until the repairs were completed, so they had to look into alternative insurance for higher risk properties because their mortgage required proof of insurance to protect the loan.
 If they had understood the importance of paying within the grace period, this would have never happened.

 Example 4: Affordable Health Care Act (ACA) and Grace Periods

-Although not all health insurance is required to provide an insurance grace period, under the ACA, Insurers must give policyholders receiving advance payment of premium tax credits a 90 grace period to pay their premiums if they have already paid one instalment.
+Although not all health insurance is required to provide an insurance grace period, under the ACA, Insurers must give policyholders receiving advance payment of premium tax credits a 90 grace period to pay their premiums if they have already paid one installment.
 However, if the full premiums are not paid in full by the third month of the grace period, the insurer may cancel the policy backdated to the last day of the first month of the grace period term.